-- > Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) - > Ensuring their hard drive is encrypted (where possible staff are encouraged to use One Drive to securely store documents). - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends - Installing anti-virus and anti-spyware software
+Keeping the device password-protected - strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol)

-Keeping operating systems up to date - always install the latest updates
+- Ensuring their hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device. - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends - Installing anti-virus and anti-spyware software - Keeping operating systems up to date by always installing the latest updates

-Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in appendix 3.
+Staff members must not use the device in any way that would violate the school's terms of acceptable use, as set out in appendix 3.